open-webtech/owta-publications/drafts/owts-01.md

 ## Document Conventions

+The term "Project" stands for a mostly collaborative endeavor that involves the development and management of software applications or services.
+Projects include, but are not limited to, web applications, tools, frameworks, and APIs designed for public use or organizational purposes.

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [IETF RFC 2119](https://datatracker.ietf.org/doc/html/rfc2119).

 ## Intended Audience and Reading Suggestions